Centreville Bank Stadium: Soccer

 Centreville Bank Stadium has been home to the Rhode Island FC of the USL Championship since its opening on May 3, 2025.
 It has also hosted a US Open Cup match against MLS clubs and international friendlies.

+Boston Legacy FC of the National Women's Soccer League are scheduled to play several matches during their inaugural season in 2026 at Centreville Bank Stadium due to World Cup preparations at their home venue, Gillette Stadium.